Parks Canada Campus Club Volunteer Leaders Network

 Passionate about protecting Canada’s natural and cultural heritage?
 Want to share that passion with other students on your campus?
 Join a Parks Canada Campus Club!

-The Parks Canada Campus Club Program is an exciting initiative to inspire young adults to get outside, connect with nature and learn about Canada’s history.
-Parks Canada Campus Clubs have been established at many post-secondary institutions and now form the Parks Canada Campus Club Network.
+The Parks Canada Campus Club Volunteer Leaders Network is an exciting initiative to inspire young adults from post-secondary institutions to get outside, connect with nature and learn about Canada’s history.

 Why join a campus club?